If you followed along in chapter 1, you’re in an excellent starting position to start gardening.

 As the pH moves away from neutral 7 in either direction, fewer nutrients are available to the plant.
 The organic matter and bacterial activity shift away from neutral soil.

 When the soil pH level is below 7, the soil is increasingly acidic; above 7, it becomes more alkaline.
 Some fruits such as lingonberries and blueberries thrive in acidic soils, but the majority of fruit plants grow well within the pH range of 6 to 7.5

 Another vital thing to know about soil is that most people don’t have native soil at home.
 This is more applicable to urban homes where developers bring dirt from other places to level the land.

 Native soils are not compacted.
 They are loose and friable, have good air and water movement, and are naturally aerated by soil organisms, such as moles and worms.

 If you have landscaping done in your yard, then the soil may be most likely compacted.
-A yard with lots of foot traffic or use of heavy gardening machinery causes the ground to get packed.
+A yard with lots of foot traffic or the use of heavy gardening machinery causes the ground to get packed.
 Water droplets can also cause the soil to become compact.

 You can till the ground using various gardening tools to reduce the soil compaction and let the air flow freely in the soil.

 You can buy the topsoil from garden centers or retailers.
 These are divided into different types of mixes, such as 2-way, 3-way, or 5-way topsoil.
 You should prefer the lower number of topsoil.